-From July 16-20, 2017, artists from Brazil, Honduras, Japan, Mexico, the Netherlands and the U.S. will convene for the sixth annual IIAC residency at Earthdance.
-Alumni from former IIAC residencies will facilitate process-sharing sessions that encourage exchange of knowledge and introduce new members to a method.
-Each new member will have the opportunity to offer an embodied response to the process-sharing sessions in the form of an exercise.
-All participants will facilitate workshops during the Moving Arts Lab, engage in dialogue sessions, and have an opportunity to perform.
-This year's artists are Esther Baker-Tarpaga, Cândida Borges, Daniel Bear Davis & Deirdre Morris, Krista DeNio, Debra Disbrow, Conrado Falbo, Jonathan Gonzalez, Maré Hieronimus, Martín Lanz Landázuri & Arely Landeros, Jeanine McCain, Odeya Nini, Isadora Paz Taboada, Kensaku Shinohara, Tatyana Tenenbaum, Petra Van Noort, and videographer Liz Charky.
-To support this year's residency, please click here.
+From July 16-20, 2017, artists from Brazil, Honduras, Japan, Mexico, the Netherlands and the U.S. convened for the sixth annual IIAC residency at Earthdance.
+Alumni from former IIAC residencies facilitated process-sharing sessions that encouraged exchange of knowledge and introduced new members to a method.
+Each new member had the opportunity to offer an embodied response to the process-sharing sessions in the form of an exercise.
+All participants facilitated workshops during the Moving Arts Lab, engaged in dialogue sessions, and had an opportunity to perform.
+This year's artists were Esther Baker-Tarpaga, Cândida Borges, Daniel Bear Davis & Deirdre Morris, Krista DeNio, Debra Disbrow, Conrado Falbo, Jonathan Gonzalez, Maré Hieronimus, Martín Lanz Landázuri & Arely Landeros, Jeanine McCain, Odeya Nini, Isadora Paz Taboada, Kensaku Shinohara, Tatyana Tenenbaum, Petra Van Noort, and videographer Liz Charky.

 From August 12-16, 2012, seven interdisciplinary artists from around the U.S. gathered at Earthdance, an artists retreat center in Western Massachusetts, to create a purposeful exchange by sharing approaches to making work, and dialoguing about the role of interdisciplinary art-making in education and the culture at large.
 The residency included:

 For more about the genesis of IIAC and the residency program, check out this blog interview with Davi Cohen from 2013: www.earthdance.net/blog